 By Edward Woodall

-In the first post of this series, we discussed what you should do once you decide you have to fire an employee.
+In the first post of this series, we discussed what to do once you decide you have to fire an employee.
 In this second post, I’ll tell you the do’s and don’ts of conducting the termination meeting.

 At the termination meeting: